-Next week, PBS SoCal will join forces with the fine folks at USC Libraries for Finding Our SoCal Roots, an event focused on the importance of researching less-visible histories and exploring how diverse stories allow communities to reveal their stories.
-(Learn more about the event here.)
+PBS SoCal recently joined forces with the fine folks at USC Libraries for Finding Our SoCal Roots, an event focused on the importance of researching less-visible histories and exploring how diverse stories allow communities to reveal their stories.
 We asked our panelists: “How can native Angelenos trace their roots?”
 Here’s what they shared:

 Colleen Robledo Greene